 You can get boards that cover the entire world, a specific country, or a specific state.
 These boards are nice reminders of all your past travels and also can help you decide where to travel next.
 A thoughtful gift for any traveler who has some available wall space!

-Although there are lots of travel pin boards out there, we can personally recommend these pin boards where are handmade in the USA and made with digitally printed cotton/poly blend matte canvas stretched around am internal frame created especially for the pin boards.
+Although there are lots of travel pin boards out there, we can personally recommend pin boards by Conquest Maps which are handmade in the USA and made with digitally printed cotton/poly blend matte canvas stretched around am internal frame created especially for the pin boards.
 We have this one hanging in our apartment!

 Just note that if you want to see finer details on a map (beyond just countries, states, major cities), you’ll want to go for the larger size map boards.
 Or I’d look for a pin board that just has that particular region, country, or state.